Add ISP Support to Your Skill Code

 What your skill should do:

-- Pick up where the user left off, offer a way for them to continue.
+• Pick up where the customer left off or offer a way for them to continue.

-- Avoid mentioning that an error occurred.
-The user receives an explanation from the purchase flow before they return to your skill.
+• Don't mention that an error occurred.
+The customer receives an explanation from the purchase flow before they return to your skill.

-- Do not ask the user if they'd like to try again.
+• Don't ask the customer if they'd like to try again.

 Example:

-User agrees to purchase, but needs to update payment information
+User agrees to the purchase, but needs to update payment information

 Your skill launches